varmeh/tech-docs/docs/deployment/docker/DockerCompose.md

 docker run -d --rm --name redis-container --network counterapp-net -p 6379:6379 redis
 ```

+- `-p` here is used to access redis from host machine
+- It helps in debugging redis using redis-cli
+- Otherwise, we don't need to expose the port for communication between containers
+- Containers in the same network can communicate with each other using container name

 ### Connect App

 - Network for counterapp needs to be connected at the time of creation only, else connection to redis fails